Blueberry Lemon Muffins are the perfect combo of sweet and tart! Easy to make in just over 30 minutes, they are such a tasty snack or dessert.

 If you are into berry and lemon combos, then these Blueberry Lemon Muffins are a must make.
-I can snack of these all day, which probably is not the best idea, but I can’t resit the juicy, sweet blueberries with the citrusy lemon freshness combo.
+I can snack of these all day, which probably is not the best idea.
+But I can’t resist the juicy, sweet blueberries with the citrusy lemon freshness combo.

-These muffins are great for a on-the-go sweet breakfast, because lets face it, sometimes we all need some sugar to start the day.
-They are the perfect snack or even dessert.
-You can make a batch for brunch or as hostess gifts, their unbelievable flavor and tender crumb will win you praises and friends.
+Also, these muffins are great for an on-the-go sweet breakfast, because let’s face it, sometimes we all need some sugar to start the day.
+They are the perfect snack or even dessert, so feel free to try some any day of the week.
+In addition, you can make a batch for brunch or as hostess gifts, their unbelievable flavor and tender crumb will win you praises and friends.

 Looking for more Lemon Desserts?
 Check these out: